-Retirement plans are particularly crucial for the part of the distribution that could be considered "attainable" financial success-families in the top half of the wealth distribution, but outside the top 5 percent.
-Figure 11 shows the composition of assets (among families whose head is aged 45 to 65) by different segments of the wealth distribution.
-28 For families in the 50th to 95th percentiles of the wealth distribution, retirement plan assets account for 47 percent of total assets, compared with 20 percent for families in the bottom half, and 16 percent for families in the top 5 percent of the wealth distribution.
+Retirement plans are particularly crucial for the part of the distribution that could be considered "attainable" financial success-families in the top half of the wealth distribution but outside the top 5 percent.
+Figure 11 shows the composition of assets (among families whose head is aged 45 to 65) by different segments of the wealth distribution.28 Among families in the 50th to 95th percentiles of the wealth distribution, retirement plan assets account for 47 percent of total assets, compared with 20 percent among families in the bottom half, and 16 percent among families in the top 5 percent of the wealth distribution.

 The combination of the presence of employer-funded pensions and career longevity is highly conducive to wealth accumulation.
-Looking only at families where at least one family member holds a BA or higher educational attainment, Figure 12 displays the different wealth paths followed by families with employer-funded pensions and high full-time work shares against those with neither of these traits.29 Among BA-holding families where at least one adult member has an employer-funded pension and where the primary adults have worked a high portion (at least 90 percent) of potential years of work full-time, we see that median private wealth rises steadily.
-This cohort of families sees typical private wealth rise from about \$250,000 in their early thirties to \$1.5 million in their late fifties.
-BA-holding families without both of these traits experience a much flatter growth path in wealth, which rises to only about \$500,000 by their late fifties.
+Looking only at families in which at least one member holds a BA or higher educational attainment, Figure 12 displays the different wealth paths followed by families with employer-funded pensions and high full-time work shares against those with neither of these traits.29 The figure shows that among BA-holding families in which at least one member has an employer-funded pension and the primary adults have worked a high portion (at least 90 percent) of their potential years of work full-time, median private wealth rises steadily.
+This cohort of families typically sees private wealth rise from about \$250,000 when the head is in their early thirties to \$1.5 million when they are in their late fifties.
+BA-holding families without both of these work-related traits experience a much flatter growth path in wealth, which rises to only about \$500,000 by the time the head is in their late fifties.